Do Go On - 361 - The Hollywood Bandit

 Okay, no, hang on.

-Because remember when Jordan asked us if we wanted drinks or anything
+Because remember when Jordan asked us if we want drinks or anything to be on here for while we do the pod,

 And you said, no, I reckon I can't.

-and you need 10 minutes to just debrief.
+You just had two pieces of popcorn, and you need 10 minutes to just debrief.

-Yeah, well, we're going to need a half-time break here.
+We're going to need a half-time break here.

-Just so you know, I had the choc-top before the show,
+Just so you know, I had the chocktop before the show, so don't cry for me.

-You're sweating a bit as well there, Dave
+You're sweating a bit as well there, Dave.

-Is the popcorn too spicy?
+Is there popcorn too spicy?

 What do they put in this?